winggiver/wtm-website/README.md

 # wth-website
 Site template for Women Techmakers Hamburg.

-This is the template website for the HTML & CSS Workshops.
+Material for the HTML & CSS Workshops.

-This template shall be downloaded by all MENTORS in the workshop.
+MENTORS template.

 ##Questions?

-Reach out to the front end developers working on this template.
+Reach out to the front end devs working on this template.

 ilithya --> https://github.com/ilithya